Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Learn more about CAR T-cell therapy.

-Kymriah™ (also referred to as tisagenlecleucel), the first CAR T-cell therapy approved by the FDA, is approved for patients up to age 25 with relapsed or refractory B-cell acute lymphoblastic leukemia (ALL).
-Kymriah marked a significant treatment
+CAR T-cell therapy is FDA-approved for patients with relapsed or refractory B-cell acute lymphoblastic leukemia (ALL).

 Patients are evaluated carefully to determine if this therapy is appropriate for them, and are cared for by a team experienced in CAR T-cell therapy.